-The cell phones insistent and shrill ring dragged my mind away from the crossword, and after a fairly mild curse, I picked it up.
+The cell phone’s insistent and shrill ring dragged my mind away from the crossword, and after a fairly mild curse, I picked it up.

 Sidney, my brother.
 Odd he was calling me at this hour of the night.

-“What,” I barked into the speaker.
+“What,” I barked into the microphone.

 “That’s no way to speak to your baby brother.”
 His smooth tones rarely reached a screaming point, which was often the reason why mine did.